Tarballwalf/tarb.all/posts/markdown/skyrimFpsFix.md

     Documents/My Games/Skyrim Special Edition/SkyrimPrefs.ini

 You'll need to disable the V-Sync setting.
 This hidden setting limits the maximum framerate to the your monitor's refresh rate, and can't be changed in-game.
-(If you have a high refresh monitor, leave this on as the fps can skyrocket to well above 1000).
+(If you have a high refresh monitor, leave this on as the FPS can skyrocket to well above 1000).

     Open SkyrimPrefs.ini,
     Change the setting iVSyncPresentInterval=1 from 0,